AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 5. Can contain a maximum of 100 characters

-## Properties/ SdsStreamViewProperty
+## SdsStreamViewProperty

-The SdsStreamView Properties collection provides detailed instructions for specifying the mapping of event properties.
-Each SdsStreamViewProperty in the Properties collection defines the mapping of an event’s property.
+The SdsStreamView Properties collection provides detailed instructions for specifying the mapping of event `properties`.
+Each SdsStreamViewProperty in the Properties collection defines the mapping of an event’s `property`.
 SdsStreamView Properties are required only when property mapping is not straightforward.
-Additionally, if you do not want a type property mapped, it is not necessary to create an SdsStreamView property for it.
+Additionally, if you do not want a SdsType property mapped, it is not necessary to create an SdsStreamView property for it.

 The following table shows the required and optional SdsStreamViewProperty fields.